sevrugin/livolo-firmware/README.md

 4. Be able to work with ONW/TWO button switches
 5. Be configurable

+## Supported boards

+ * [VL-C701X-2](https://www.aliexpress.com/item/Free-Shipping-Livolo-Luxury-White-Crystal-Glass-Switch-Panel-EU-Standard-VL-C701-11-110-250V/512886492.html) VER: C0 (1-gang, 1-way, no RF, EU version)

+Should be easy to work with this, too:

+ * [VL-C702X-2](https://www.aliexpress.com/item/Free-Shipping-White-Crystal-Glass-Switch-Panel-EU-Standard-VL-C702-11-Livolo-AC-110-250V/512770913.html) VER: C1 (2-gang, 1-way, no RF, EU version)

+Note that there is no guarantee that buying from these links will get you those versions since they seem to change designs often.

 ## Demo

 This is how to the switch works on PUSH/STATE modes.